orlikoski/Skadi/README.md

 ![](/objects/images/skadi_header.jpg?)
-(pronounced “SKAHD-ee;”) is a giantess and goddess of hunting in Norse mythology
+(pronounced “SKAHD-ee”) is a giantess and goddess of hunting in Norse mythology
 _**Note: Skadi was formerly known as CCF-VM**_

 ## Purpose